Trump defied gravity; now falls back to earth, future TBD | Politics

 Trump defied gravity; now falls back to earth, future TBD

 "He could put on whatever he wants.
 He could say whatever he wants.
 It's almost like having Twitter explode into everything else," she said.
+Regardless of what he does, Douglas Brinkley, a professor of history at Rice University, said Trump would likely go down as "an aberration in U.S. political history."
+"One-term presidents are rare.
+There's a great advantage to being an incumbent.
+And Trump squandered it," he said, arguing that Trump would likely be seen as "an insurgent figure," even though 25 per cent of the American public "will always see Donald Trump as their Rambo and John Wayne figure combined."
 As for the future for Republicans, Steel said the party would likely look to leaders who combine elements of Trump's populist agenda with policies that appeal to a broader swath of the electorate.

 ALSO READ